fbpx

 Here are the lessons that stand out.

 • If the team or leadership does not understand the market you operate in, you will always be proving yourself instead of building.
 Celo worked for me because they respected African markets as real growth engines.
-Thresh0ld failed because leadership was disconnected from reality.
+Thresh0ld was shaky because leadership was disconnected from reality.

 • Culture is not a slogan.
 It shows up in how decisions are made, how failures are handled and whether people tell the truth.
 You cannot thrive in a place where politics outweighs outcomes.
 My Celo exit taught me that performance alone is not enough.
 Visibility and alignment matter.